Wind power in the United States: California

 With nearly 4,000 megawatts installed, as of the end of 2011, wind energy supplied about 5% of California's total electric power needs, or enough to power more than 400,000 households.
 The amount varies greatly from day to day.
 In 2011, 921.3 megawatts were installed.
 Most of that activity occurred in the Tehachapi area of Kern County, with some big projects in Solano, Contra Costa and Riverside counties as well.
 After 2014, California ranked second nationwide in terms of capacity, behind Texas with a capacity of 5,917 MW.
+In 2020, wind power accounted for 7.2% of the combined total energy generated in California.

-Large portions of California's wind output, are located in three primary regions: Altamont Pass Wind Farm (east of San Francisco); Tehachapi Pass Wind Farm (south east of Bakersfield), and San Gorgonio Pass Wind Farm (near Palm Springs, east of Los Angeles).
+Large portions of California's wind output, are located in three primary regions: Altamont Pass Wind Farm (east of San Francisco); Tehachapi Pass Wind Farm (south east of Bakersfield), and San Gorgonio Pass Wind Farm, near Palm Springs, east of Los Angeles.
 The giant new Alta Wind Energy Center, is also located within the Tehachapi Pass region.